-the C-MEATAXE is implemented completely in the C programming language, whereas our programs are implemented in the GAP language, with only the low-level finite field arithmetic implemented in C. Also, the implementations of the finite field arithmetic are quite different: the C-MEATAXE uses table lookup; the arithmetic in the cvec package (see [7]) used in our programs employs machine word operations and no tables.
-Furthermore, in fine details such as cache-awareness, already the nature of how the C-MEATAXE and GAP organise their memory accesses leads to a significant variance.
+One should not expect this comparison to entirely exhibit the improved complexity of our algorithm as mentioned in Remark 6.4.
+Due to the highly optimised code on both sides, the actual performance measured does not always follow the predictions of the complexity analysis, simply because in real-world examples the break-even point where complexity arguments come into effect is not reached.
+Also, both implementations are substantially distinct: The C-MEATAXE is implemented completely in the C programming language, whereas our programs are implemented in the GAP language, and only the low level finite field arithmetic is implemented in C. Also, the implementations of the finite field arithmetic are quite different: The C-MEATAXE uses table lookup; the arithmetic in the cvec package (see [Neu06]) we are using in our programs uses machine word operations and no tables.
+Furthermore, in fine details like cache-awareness already the nature of how the C-MEATAXE and GAP organise their memory accesses leads to a significant variance.

-Note that we do not show the precomputation times, as the methods for obtaining a K-semi-simple basis are incomparable: whereas the C-MEATAXE uses a probabilistic approach based on peak words (see [4]) throughout, our implementation uses the deterministic techniques described in Algorithm 1.
+Note that we do not show the precomputation times, as the methods to obtain a K-semisimple basis are incomparable: Whereas the C-MEATAXE uses peak words (see [LMR94]) throughout, our implementation uses the techniques described in Algorithm 1.
+Both techniques can behave completely differently in different situations: The major part of the precomputation in our algorithm is computing a composition series and semi simplicity bases of the modules V and W restricted to the condensation subgroup.
+In particular for the bigger modules like the one for Fi23 with dimension 19940 or the one for HN with dimension 8152 this takes a substantial amount of time.
+In the case of the C-MEATAXE, we found that in some examples it's peak word search does not finish in any reasonable amount of time, forcing us to use ad hoc methods to come up with the input data for TCOND.
+The remaining precomputation to compute synchronised bases is basically negligible for our programs, and also the corresponding precomputation computing P-and Q-matrices in the tensor condensation programs of the C-MEATAXE are also negligible.

-The two techniques can behave completely differently in different situations.
-The major part of the precomputation in our algorithm is computing a composition series and semi-simplicity bases of the modules V and W restricted to the condensation subgroup.
-In particular, for the bigger modules, such as the one for $Fi{23}$ with dimension 19940 or the one for HN with dimension 8152, this takes a substantial amount of time.
-In the case of the C-MEATAXE, we found that in some examples its peak word search does not finish in any reasonable amount of time, forcing us to use ad hoc methods to come up with the input data for TCOND.
-The remaining precomputation to compute synchronised bases is basically negligible for our programs; the corresponding precomputations computing P- and Q-matrices in the tensor condensation programs of the C-MEATAXE are also negligible.
+Acknowledgements

-Acknowledgements.
 We are indebted to Jon Thackray for many interesting discussions on the subject of his own optimisations of the tensor condensation programs.
-This research was partially supported by the DFG grant HI 895/1-1.